Shopify/liquid/_filters/plus.md

 ---
 title: plus
-description: Liquid filter that adds a number to another number.
+description: Liquid filter that adds one number to another number.
 ---

 Adds a number to another number.